Name: Anton MALETSKY

 Built for Hamburg-American Line, German flag, in 1899.
 Hamburg-New York service.
 Laid-up 1914-1919.
 Transferred to United States Government, American flag, in 1919 and renamed USS Patricia.
 US Government service.
 Scrapped in 1921.

-Census taker has bad handwriting, the family got indexed as "Milliski", but they are all there.
-Anton is age 42, present marriage has been for 13 years.
+The family got indexed as "Milliski", but they are all there.
+Anton is age 42; present marriage has been for 13 years.
 Anton is not yet a naturalized citizen.
 Pauline is 30, is mother of 8 children.
 All the children who arrived on the ship are there, although their names are hard to read.
 There have been three new children since arrival in America, with Arthur (age 6, born in NY), Mary (age 4, born in NY), and Erwin (age 6 months, born in NJ).
 Anton is a weaver in a silk mill, and is able to read.
 The two oldest children, Irma age 18 and Benjamin age 17, are also weavers in the silk mill.
 All three of them worked the full year of 1909.

-Glancing over the census, it seems that nearly everyone in their neighborhood worked in the silk mill.
+Glancing over the census, it seems that nearly everyone in the neighborhood worked in the silk mill.

 This time the census taker had very clear and precise handwriting - - and he clearly wrote down "Anthony Meletzky".
 Census taker also reversed the data on Otto versus Arthur, and this is corrected in the following: